ibm-cloud-docs/cloud-object-storage/migrate.md

 Documentation for any project will help keep you keep track of your resources as well as your goals.
 After assessing your existing projects, you may benefit by updating them to use {{site.data.keyword.cos_full_notm}} libraries like those for ([Java](/docs/cloud-object-storage/libraries?topic=cloud-object-storage-java), [Python](/docs/cloud-object-storage/libraries?topic=cloud-object-storage-python), [Node.js](/docs/cloud-object-storage/libraries?topic=cloud-object-storage-node)).
 If you're interested in programmer interfaces, the [REST API](/docs/cloud-object-storage/api-reference?topic=cloud-object-storage-compatibility-api) will provide an in-depth look at operations and configurations.

+Refer to the [getting started guide](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage) to familiarize yourself with key concepts such as [endpoints](/docs/cloud-object-storage/basics?topic=cloud-object-storage-endpoints) and [storage classes](/docs/cloud-object-storage/basics?topic=cloud-object-storage-classes).

 ## Provision and configure {{site.data.keyword.cos_full_notm}}
 {: #migrate-setup}

 1. If you haven't already, create an instance of {{site.data.keyword.cos_full_notm}} from the [Console](https://cloud.ibm.com/catalog/services/cloud-object-storage){: external}.
-2. Create any buckets that you anticipate will be needed to store your transferred data.
-If you haven't already, read through the [getting started guide](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage) to familiarize yourself with key concepts such as [endpoints](/docs/cloud-object-storage/basics?topic=cloud-object-storage-endpoints) and [storage classes](/docs/cloud-object-storage/basics?topic=cloud-object-storage-classes).
+1. Create any buckets that you anticipate will be needed to store your transferred data.
-3. While {{site.data.keyword.cos_short}} is compatible with the S3 API, it may be necessary to create new [Service credentials](/docs/cloud-object-storage?topic=cloud-object-storage-service-credentials), or bring your own keys for your projects.
+1. While {{site.data.keyword.cos_short}} is compatible with the S3 API, it may be necessary to create new [Service credentials](/docs/cloud-object-storage?topic=cloud-object-storage-service-credentials), or bring your own keys for your projects.
 In this guide, we will use [HMAC credentials](/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main) similar to the format of AWS credentials.
-4. Managing [encryption](/docs/cloud-object-storage?topic=cloud-object-storage-encryption) provides insights into security.
+1. Managing [encryption](/docs/cloud-object-storage?topic=cloud-object-storage-encryption) provides insights into security.
 Refer to product documentation on [{{site.data.keyword.keymanagementservicefull}}](/docs/key-protect?topic=key-protect-about) and [{{site.data.keyword.hscrypto}}](/docs/hs-crypto?topic=hs-crypto-overview) for more information.

 ## Determine your solution
 {: #migrate-options}